domala81/domala81/README.md

 ## ⛰️ When the laptop closes

-- **Trekking** — nothing debugs the brain like a mountain trail
+- **Trekking.** Nothing debugs the brain like a mountain trail.
-- **Badminton** — my reflexes are better on the court than in code review
+- **Badminton.** My reflexes are better on the court than in code review.
-- **Gym** — 3x a week; consistency is a lifestyle, not just a CI/CD principle
+- **Gym.** Three times a week.
+Consistency is a lifestyle, not just a CI/CD principle.

 ## 🤝 Let's talk

-`status: accepting_missions` — open to **AI Systems · Data · Cloud** roles.
-And I mean the small talk thing: pipelines, MLOps, trail recommendations, or just "hi" — all welcome.
+Open to **AI Systems, Data, and Cloud** roles.
+And I mean the small talk thing: pipelines, MLOps, trail recommendations, or just a "hi" all work.

 <div align="center">